 But, just because it’s aimed at children and adolescents doesn’t mean that there isn’t plenty for older audiences to enjoy too.
 The animation style is something completely new, and the series does a great job of bringing together a varied cast of young alien characters – something Star Trek generally doesn’t do enough of.
-It’s also notable for the return of Captain Janeway, voiced by Kate Mulgrew, and it’s a cameo role done right.
+It’s also notable for the return of Captain Janeway, voiced by Kate Mulgrew, and it’s a large cameo role done right.

 The series hasn’t had long enough to fully embed itself, though, but there’s plenty of potential for upward growth as it continues.

 The debut season of Star Trek: Strange New Worlds was one of, if not the single-most, impressive first seasons of any Star Trek series.
 The series managed to tap into that hard-to-define Star Trek-ness, while still appealing to modern tastes.

 Anson Mount’s Captain Pike is magnetic, and unquestionably charismatic, and Ethan Peck’s rendition of Spock is increasingly delightful.
 Much of the supporting cast is a lot of fun, too, and it’s that sense of fun that keeps the series coasting along, even in darker moments.

 The short season did have one or two dud episodes, and it’s also legitimate to wonder whether or not the series has a woman problem.
 Nurse Chapel, Lieutenant Ortegas, and Commander Noonien-Singh are all rather one-note, especially in comparison to their male counterparts.